How to Apply for a Canadian Visa from Australia

 There are a number of reasons you might consider moving to Canada.
 Maybe you'd like to have a white Christmas, maybe you love hiking but find your options limited, maybe you want to be valued in your career or maybe you’re just looking to start a new chapter in your life.

-Canada has large gaps in it’s labour market that it is specifically targeting young professionals to fill.
+Canada has large gaps in its labour market that it is specifically targeting young professionals to fill.
 Because of these gaps salaries are exceptionally high in relation to the cost of living, creating a superb quality of life for residents and citizens.
 There are a number of occupations in high demand, which you can use as a starting point to applying for permanent residency.
+Here's our complete guide on how to apply for a Canadian visa from Australia.

 You can either apply through to the IEC program if you are a youth (between 18 and 35 years old) or you will need to apply for a temporary work permit.
 There are two types of work permit: